 How to Qualify for Carrying Dangerous Goods?

 - ADR training will take place alongside others who have obtained the qualification.
-This is learning on the job and is one option that is taken by those drivers who have a standard Cat 2 HGV license.
+This is learning on the job and is one option that is taken by those drivers who have a standard Cat 2 HGV licence.

 ADR Licence Regulations

 As discussed, ADR relates to the European Agreement concerning the International Carriage of Dangerous Goods by Road.
 It is designed to ensure that dangerous and hazardous goods are transported safely by any driver who is transporting these materials around the EU.
 The regulations are designed to ensure that the transportation of these goods is both safe and secure, ensuring that other road users remain safe.
 Therefore, the regulations stipulate that any drivers who want to undertake this kind of driving will be required to partake in additional training.
-Previously, this was only necessary if you were driving a vehicle that was heavier than 3.5 tonnes but this was changed in 2007 and the regulations are designed for drivers of all vehicles, regardless of their size.
-Essentially, if the goods you are transporting are considered dangerous, then an ADR license is required.
+Previously, this was only necessary if you were driving a vehicle that was heavier than 3.5 tonnes, but this was changed in 2007 and the regulations are designed for drivers of all vehicles, regardless of their size.
+Essentially, if the goods you are transporting are considered dangerous, then an ADR licence is required.

 |1||Explosives||1.1 – 1.6||Explosive|